 Elevated risk of collisions and liability claims |

-insurance fair and affordable.
-They use things like deductibles and usage-based
+affordable.
+They use things like deductibles and usage-based insurance to

 Conclusion

-moral hazard.
 Consumers face challenges to get fair and affordable coverage.
+Insurers and

-everyone.
-High-risk drivers can make insurance rates go up.
-By understanding
+drivers can make insurance rates go up.
+By understanding this, people can

-this, people can choose better coverage.
-Insurers can also find ways to reduce
+choose better coverage.
+Insurers can also find ways to reduce these

-from taking risks that increase claims and premiums for everyone.
-This helps
+risks that increase claims and premiums for everyone.
+This helps keep

-essential.
-By tackling adverse selection and moral hazard together, we can make
+tackling adverse selection and moral hazard together, we can make the car

-the car insurance market better for everyone.
-This way, it serves the needs of
+insurance market better for everyone.
+This way, it serves the needs of both